aastikta28/Sentiment-Analysis-on-Movie-Reviews-From-IMDb/README.md

-# Sentiment-Analysis-on-Movie-Reviews
+# Sentiment-Analysis-on-Movie-Reviews-From-IMDb

-This is a Natural Language Processing task that takes in the datasets from NLTK trainer and based on the reviews classifies it as positive or negative.
+This is a Natural Language Processing task that takes in the datasets from IMDb and based on the reviews, classifies it as positive or negative.

 Includes following steps:

     Identifying the structure of the text
     Pre-processing the data
-    Defining a dictionary to store sentiments of positive and negative types Tagging
+    Defining a dictionary/map to store sentiments of positive and negative types Machine Learning
-    Mathematical calculation for sentiment judgement
-    Using incrementors and decrementors dictionary
-    Checking for double negatives

 Ref.: